evmos/docs/docs/protocol/modules/vesting.md

 **`fund-vesting-account`**

-Allows a funder account to update a clawback vesting account with new schedules.
+Allows the funder account to update a clawback vesting account with new schedules.
 Any existing schedules are merged with the newly added schedules.
 Must provide a lockup periods file (--lockup), a vesting periods file (--vesting), or both.